 Submit the following for approval by the COTR and the OSHEM Fire Protection Engineer.
 Submit applicable data for each condition specified.

-Certificates of conformance or compliance, accompanied by classification by a nationally recognized testing lab or by other supporting evidence satisfactory to the COTR and the OSHEM Fire Protection Engineer, that the material or combination of materials used, meet the requirements specified for flame spread, smoke developed, and fire resistance.
+Certificates of conformance or compliance, accompanied by classification by a nationally recognized testing lab or by other supporting evidence satisfactory to the COTR and the OSHEM Fire Protection Engineer, that the material or combination of materials used meet the requirements specified for flame spread, smoke developed, and fire resistance.

 Manufacturer's catalog data for all materials and prefabricated devices, including descriptions sufficient to identify them on the job, and instructions for installation.
+This data shall also include the Flame Spread Index and the Smoke Developed Index for the materials of interest.

-Completed construction details (shop drawings) showing proposed material, reinforcement, anchorage, fastenings and method of installation.
+Completed construction details (as-builts) showing material, reinforcement, anchorage, fastenings and method of installation.
+Catalog data with installation diagrams shall also be included.
 Clearly show which product will be used for each application.
-Fire stopping materials of different manufacturers shall not be intermixed.
+Firestopping materials of different manufacturers shall not be intermixed.
 Do not submit multiple products for the same application.
-Details for fire stopping of penetrations and joint systems shall show compliance with the appropriate UL Design Number.
+Details for firestopping of penetrations and joint systems shall show compliance with the appropriate UL Design Number.
 Drawings shall accurately reflect job conditions pursuant to paragraph 1.07 C, Examination of the Work by Contractor.

 Provide as-built drawings showing all penetration locations on floor plans.
-Identification key shall provide the rating and construction of the assembly penetrated, and the fire stopping assembly used at each location.
+An identification key shall provide the rating and construction of the assembly penetrated, and the firestopping assembly used at each location.

 QUALITY ASSURANCE